BerkeleyAutomation/FogROS2/QUICKSTART.md

 sudo apt install ros-rolling-rmw-cyclonedds-cpp
 ```

 17. Run basic example.
-Note that the last command may take some time to complete running especially the first time it is run.
+Note that the last command may take some time to complete especially the first time it is run.
 If your setup is correct, you should see the talker node publishing.

 ```
 cd ~/fog_ws